Becoming A Telecom Technician

+So you think you might like to become a telecom technician?
 Telecom technicians are responsible for the setup and maintenance of telecommunications equipment and systems, such as telephones, routers and modems.
-Climbing ladders, heavy lifting and working in awkward positions may be required; precautions must be taken when working with powered equipment.
-Some techs might work on call to fulfill emergency requests, or may be scheduled weekends or nights.
+Climbing ladders, heavy lifting, and working in awkward positions may be required, and precautions must be taken when working with powered equipment.
+Some techs might work on call to fulfill emergency requests or may be scheduled weekends or nights.

 |Experience||Entry-level; experience typically gained on the job|